-Did you know that the lake within Chetpet Eco Park is the only lake that still exists within the city limits?
-That alone makes it an interesting spot to stop by.
-Add to that the fact that it’s perfect for fishing and it’s a park for everyone in the city.
-It was only in 2013 that the area surrounding the lake turned into the Eco Park when late Chief Minister J Jayalalithaa made the announcement to add a walking path, facilities for boating, angling, and even water sports.
+A park for everyone in the city, the Chetpet Ecopark is a haven for nature lovers.
+The lake within the park is the only lake that still exists within the city limits and is perfect for fishing.
+It was only in 2013 that the area surrounding the lake turned into the Ecopark when late Chief Minister J Jayalalithaa announced to add a walking path, facilities for boating, angling, and even water sports.